 In addition to the Basic Group Life Insurance benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional Group Life Insurance Program.
 For members who elect the optional group life coverage, the insurer bills employers directly for the premiums.
 Employers deduct these premiums from members' paychecks and pay the premiums to the insurer.

 Since this is a separate and fully insured program, it is not included as part of the Group Life Insurance Program OPEB.

 The contribution requirements for the GLI Program are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
-The total rate for the GLI Program was 1.31% of covered employee compensation.
-The employee component was .79% and the employer component was .52%.
-Employers may elect to pay all or part of the employee contribution, however the employer contribution rate for the year ended June 30, 2020 was .52% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
+The total rate for the GLI Program was 1.34% of covered employee compensation.
+This was allocated into an employee and an employer component using a 60/40 split.
+The employee component was .80% (1.34% X 60%) and the employer component was .54% (1.34% X 40%).
+Employers may elect to pay all or part of the employee contribution, however the employer must pay all of the employer contribution.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2021 was .54% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-School Board contributions for professionals and nonprofessionals to the GLI Program were \$979,020 and \$946,223 for the years ended June 30, 2020 and June 30, 2019, respectively.
+School Board contributions for professionals and nonprofessionals to the GLI Program were \$1,097,734 and \$979,020 for the years ended June 30, 2021 and June 30, 2020, respectively.